U.S.S. Leviathan

 The big ship was completely reconditioned at Newport News during 1922-1923.
 Work included conversion from coal to oil fuel, extensive rewiring, and complete interior redecoration.
 In addition, completely new plans had to be drawn, as the Germans refused to provide the originals.
 She was operated by the United States Lines, on the transatlantic route, from 1923 to 1934.
 She proved to be uneconomical, forcing her lay-up in 1934, and she was scrapped in 1938.

-Offshore radio station: The American magazine, Radio News; for October 1924, tells the story of what is described as America's first floating broadcaster.
-This is what the article from 78 years ago says:
+The American magazine, Radio News (October 1924 edition), tells the story of what is described as America’s first floating broadcaster:

 During a recent trip to Europe, the Leviathan sent out several concerts supplied by the ship's famous band and the artists aboard.
 These concerts were picked up by several ships which reported the reception with thanks.
 A station of the British Broadcasting Company in England also intercepted the concerts and re-broadcast them from the company's network stations, resulting in many letters from British fans who enjoyed the wireless entertainment from aboard the ship.